krzysztofengineer/openbsd/02-installation.md

 Because OpenBSD installation media does not contain firmware for T480 wi-fi adapter, the best option is to configure ethernet for now (but you can e.g. download the firmware file onto the USB and load it now using `fw_update` utility).

 I will connect an ethernet cable and type `em0`.
 When asked for `IPv4` address I will select default option `dhcp` so it will be automatically assigned by the router (just confirm with `Enter` and for `IPv6` I will also select default option or type `'none'`.

+You can now configure another network interface, but if you're done just hit `Enter` for `done` option.

+Next, you should be asked for `DNS domain name`, which will be used with a hostname you've provided earlier for FQDN (fully qualified domain name).
+Because we will be using Thinkpad as a personal workstation we can leave it on default `my.domain`.

+## Accounts

+Now you will be asked to provide a root password.
+It will not be your daily password as we will create a user account later on, but you will need it for actions requiring root privileges (but you can also configure the user account with root permissions).
+Type your password twice to confirm.

+## SSHD